 \subsection{Numerical tests}

 In this section we present some numerical tests to verify the convergence estimates of Section \ref{sec:convergence}.
 All the experiments correspond to the case where $\mathbb{L}_N(\Omega) = \mathbb{T}_N^s(\Omega)$.
-The computation of the energy and optimal tessellation is perfermed using Newton's method applied on the system of optimality conditions for the vector of weights $w\in \mathbb{R}^N$ given in \eqref{eq:opticondw}, similarly to the case of semi-discrete optimal transport described in \cite{kitagawa2019convergence}.
-Computationally, this is simpler than the case of the Moreau-Yosida regularization \eqref{eq:ftilde} considered in \cite{gallouet2022convergence,leclerc2020lagrangian}, as the optimality conditions in \eqref{eq:opticondw} do not require computing integrals of nonlinear functions over the cells.
-The code that generated the tests in this section is available at \url{https://github.com/andnatale/gradient_flows_of_interacting_cells}, and is based on the open-source library \texttt{sd-ot}, which is available at \url{https://github.com/sd-ot}.
+The computation of the energy and optimal tessellation is perfermed using Newton's method applied to the system of optimality conditions for the vector of weights $w\in \mathbb{R}^N$ given in \eqref{eq:opticondw}, similarly to the case of semi-discrete optimal transport described in \cite{kitagawa2019convergence}.
+Computationally, this is simpler than the case of the Moreau-Yosida regularisation \eqref{eq:ftilde} considered in \cite{gallouet2022convergence,leclerc2020lagrangian}, as the optimality conditions in \eqref{eq:opticondw} do not require computing integrals of nonlinear functions over the cells.
+The scheme was implemented using the open-source library \texttt{sd-ot}, which is available at \url{https://github.com/sd-ot}.